fmalazemi/CS201-data-structures/Fall2021/Syllabus.md

-# Welcome to the CS-201 Data Structures and Algorithms
+# Welcome to the CS-201 Data Structures and Algorithms, Fall2021

 ## Course Objective
 Introduction to basic analysis and data structure techniques for efficiently representing information in a computing system along with their use in fundamental algorithms.

 ## Prerequisites:
-* CS-111 *Discrete Math*
+* CS-111 Discrete Math (*Recurrence Relations, proof by induction, counting, summations, sequences, graphs*)
-* CS-142 *Introduction to Programming 2*
+* CS-142 *Introduction to Programming 2* (*Basic programming, Stacks, Queues, Lists, Arrays*)

 ## Important Dates and Grade Distribution: